 - University of Georgia School of Law, J.D., 1986

 Areas of Practice

-- Best Lawyers® - Bankruptcy and Creditor-Debtor Rights/ Insolvency & Reorganization Law
+- Best Lawyers® - Banking and Finance Law, Bankruptcy and Creditor-Debtor Rights/ Insolvency & Reorganization Law

 Professional Affiliations & Memberships